Alexey-Danilchenko/Kodak-DCS-Tools/Mamiya_Protocol/README.md

 * 1 - other error (DB is not available)
 * 3 - no memory, card is full or missing (Mem DB message on the camera)
 * 5 - battery low (Batt DB message on the camera)
 * 8 - DB is busy processing (Busy DB message on the camera).
-Can be used to prevent camera from
+Can be used to prevent camera from operating whilst processing the previously taken shot

 ### Message ID 03 - request from the camera following DB REQ